 Are there any tricks to detecting a suspected snake problem?

-Avoid trapping snakes on your own, but some homeowners have found success by spreading out flour near appliances that give off heat like refrigerators and stoves.
-In the event you find snake tracks across the flour, you have confirmation a snake has got into the home.
+You should avoid trapping snakes on your own, but some homeowners with hard to spot snake problems have found success in detecting snakes by spreading out flour near appliances that give off heat like refrigerators and stoves.
+In the event you find snake tracks across the flour, you have confirmation a snake has gotten into the home.

 What To Do When You Find A Snake In Charlotte